-No minimum requirements to apply.
-Due to the structure of the curriculum, we will only accept students during their first year in Foundation Phase.
+There are no minimum requirements to apply.
+Due to the structure of the curriculum, we accept students only during their first year in Foundation Phase.
 Students will be accepted through a competitive application process in the fall of their MS1 year with scholarly concentration curriculum beginning in the summer after MS1 year.

 Program Structure and Highlights

-Distinct components beyond the school of medicine curriculum:
+Distinct components beyond the school of medicine curriculum include:

 - Ultrasound skill development curriculum in the Summer/Early Fall after MS1 year.

 - Elective credit in ultrasound fulfilled either by enrolling for credit during the summer curriculum after MS1 year or by elective credit in an ultrasound clinical elective during Individualization Phase.

 - Application and Individualization Phase case presentations with an opportunity for peer-reviewed online publication on our curated open access website